mtruel/projet_NN/doc/source/NN2.rst

     scores = np.delete(scores, to_remove)
     return grid, scores

-The choice of ``radius`` is important, because a big radius implies more computation time, but a too small radius can misplace the points, like shown figure below.
+The choice of ``radius`` is important, because a big radius implies more points to remove, thus more computation time, but a too small radius can misplace the points, like shown :numref:`error_point`.

+.. _error_point:
 .. figure:: images/erreur_point_r0.01_gscale0.05.png
   :width: 500
   :align: center